 What is the most popular type of skin peel?

-Glycolic acid is the most popular type of chemical peel.
+Glycolic acid is the most popular type of glow peel.
 This is because it is effective on all skin types.
-Salicylic acid is another popular chemical peel and is used to treat oily skin as well as breakouts.
+Salicylic acid is another popular glow peel and is used to treat oily skin as well as breakouts.

 Most skin peels are only mildly painful, with a brief burning sensation whilst the peel is applied.
 This subsides very quickly though and more serious side effects are very rare.